ga4gh/ga4gh-schemas/doc/source/schemas/biodatamethods.rst

  .. function:: searchBiosamples(request)

-  :param request: SearchBioSamplesRequest: This request maps to the body of `POST /datasets/search` as JSON.
+  :param request: SearchBioSamplesRequest: This request maps to the body of `POST /biosamples/search` as JSON.
   :return type: SearchBioSamplesResponse
   :throws: GAException

-Gets a list of biosamples accessible through the API.
+Gets a list of BioSamples accessible through the API.

-`POST /datasets/search` must accept a JSON version of `SearchDatasetsRequest` as the post body and will return a JSON version of `SearchDatasetsResponse`.
+`POST /biosamples/search` must accept a JSON version of `SearchDatasetsRequest` as the post body and will return a JSON version of `SearchDatasetsResponse`.